4paradigm/OpenMLDB/docs/en/use_case/OpenMLDB_Byzer_taxi.md

 ### 2.3 Real-time Feature Extractions

-The features designed in the [OpenMLDB + LightGBM: Taxi Trip Duration Prediction](./lightgbm_demo.md) Section 2.3 will be used in this demo.
+The features developed in the [OpenMLDB + LightGBM: Taxi Trip Duration Prediction](./lightgbm_demo.md) Section 2.3 will be used in this demo.
 The processed data will be exported to a local `csv` file.

 ```sql